 They improved their defensive record in conceding 67 goals in season 2015/16 but only scored 59, hardly helped by long-term injuries to strike partners Allan Tait and Tony Garrod.
 With 66 points, they slumped to 14th position, although they only accumulated 6 points fewer than in the previous campaign!

 Bridges maintained most of that season's squad for the 2016/17 campaign.
 However, with at least 11 first team players out injured by September, they had to use a lot of the U21s, Academy and U18s players and by November had lost 12 games in a row, drew three and won just one game.
 Towards the end of the season, they strengthened the squad but it was too late to avoid relegation.

-For this 2017/18 season, Bridges have kept the best of the players from last season and strengthened the team with more experienced players in the hope of promotion once again.
-Having dispensed with the services of Simon Wormull, Paul Hammond and Danny Lee from the coaching team, Bridges have also strengthened the management team with the additions of the experienced ex-Bridges player, Martin Dynan, and UEFA ‘A’ licensed Coach, Mark Wardley.
+For the 2017/18 season, Bridges kept a few of the best of the players from the previous season and strengthened the team with more experienced players in the hope of promotion once again.
+Having dispensed with the services of Simon Wormull, Paul Hammond and Danny Lee from the coaching team and folding the Academy team, Bridges also strengthened the management team with the additions of the experienced ex-Bridges player, Martin Dynan, as Assistant Manager and UEFA ‘A’ licensed Coach, Marc Wardley.

 That season turned out to be an extremely tough one with every team wanting to beat us.
 However, Bridges accomplished what they set out to do by gaining promotion back to the Isthmian League having finished second place in the Southern Combination League Premier Division, just one point behind the winners, Haywards Heath Town, and despite having only lost 3 games all season.